readium/guided-navigation/README.md

 | ---- | ----------- | ------ |
 | `character` | Identifies one or more character present in a given Guided Navigation object. | Array of strings |

-*Example 10: Characters present in the panel of a comicbook*
+*Example: Characters present in the panel of a comicbook*

 ```json
 {